quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

 ### Input

-First you will select, build and deploy the input project, this project handles and transforms data from your phone.
+First you will select, build and deploy the input application, this application handles and transforms data from your phone.

-Don't worry, all the code you'll need is in the `Streaming Demo - Input` project.
+Don't worry, all the code you'll need is in the `Streaming Demo - Input` application.

 #### Save the code

-Follow these steps to get the code and deploy the project as a microservice.
+Follow these steps to get the code and deploy the application as a microservice.

 1. Click the tile
 2. Click `Edit code`